Skip to content

 unsafe

-fn cstring_to_vstring(s &char) string
+fn cstring_to_vstring(const_s &char) string

 cstring_to_vstring creates a new V string copy of the C style string, pointed by s.
 This function is most likely what you want to use when working with C style pointers to 0 terminated strings (i.e. char*).
-It is recommended to use it, unless you do understand the implications of tos/tos2/tos3/tos4/tos5 in terms of memory management and interactions with -autofree and [manualfree].
+It is recommended to use it, unless you do understand the implications of tos/tos2/tos3/tos4/tos5 in terms of memory management and interactions with -autofree and @[manualfree].
 It will panic, if the pointer s is 0.

 fn eprint #